Gatech-SIAM/Gatech-SIAM.github.io/index.md

 layout: default
 ---

-# The 2019 SIAM Georgia Tech Student Conference will take place at Georgia Institute of Technology on March/30/2019.
+# The 2019 SIAM Georgia Tech Student Conference will take place at Skiles 005 on March/30/2019.
 ![old page](./assets/images/fluid_dynamics_by_liquidflames-d33beqo.jpeg)